vkbansal/vkbansal.me/src/posts/2015/using-eloquent-outside-laravel.md

 I was looking for an ORM to use in a project and that lead to a lot of research.
 I finalized my list to `Doctrine`, `Propel` and `Eloquent`.
 I did not like `Doctrine`'s way of using annotations.
 I tried `Propel` (specifically the upcoming version 2) and really liked it but it wasn't stable enough to be used in production.
 Then I looked into `Eloquent` of the
 [Laravel](http://laravel.com) fame and it instantly blew my mind.

 Initially Eloquent was tightly coupled into the framework but as the public demand grew, a package called `Capsule` was created by the (in)famous [Phil Sturgeon](https://twitter.com/philsturgeon).
-Later it was merged into the offical repository.
+Later it was merged into the official repository.
 Today we will be learning how to use it outside Laravel.

 ## Installation